Legend96th/cisco-networking-notes/QoS.md

     * Buffering minimizes TCP retransmits
     * Does not support marking or re-marking
     * Supports interaction with Frame Relay congestion indication
+    * **Used on higher speed interfaces**

+  ## How does speed limiting work

+  When we send on a line, **we send at a constant speed**.
+By limiting traffic bandwidth of traffic, we are not limiting the traffic speed at an exact instant (we send at a constant speed) but instead **we limit the average speed** that we send with.
+  Metaphorically, there's a bucket that has a certain capacity.
+This bucket doesn't get emptied (sent) unless it's full.
+When that bucket gets sent, it's sent using the line speed.
+On a specified time interval, we place a certain amount of data in that bucket in a way that it get's full to answer the average speed that we want

+  * Terminology:
+    * CIR (Committed Information Rate): (Avg_speed/s) Averge  speed over the period of a second
+    * Bc (Committed Burst): Number of Bits (for shaping) or Bytes (for policing) that are deposited in the token bucket during a time interval
+    * Tc  (Timing Interval): The interval at which tokens are deposited in the token bucket
+  * **CIR = Bc / Tc**

   ---
   # Single rate & multiple coloring